Skip to Content

 Now that you know what Husky ear positions mean, let’s discuss how you should act whenever you notice such sudden shifts.
 The idea is to make your dog feel secure while keeping him under control.

-When your Husky puts his ears back, he is either submissive, nervous, or just being friendly.
+When your Husky puts his ears back, he is either submissive, nervous, or friendly.
 Again, look for other signs, but you’ll soon get to know your own dog’s body language.
-Pay him more attention, show him the affection he deserves, and reward him with treats.

 This ear position isn’t something to be concerned about.
-The only exception is if your Husky displays this behavior around most strangers and you adopted him to be a watchdog!
-If that’s the case, you might need to bring him a sibling who is less of a social butterfly or get a German Shepherd!
+The only exception is if your Husky displays this behavior around most strangers, and you adopted him as a watchdog!

 Whenever your Husky exhibits fear by flattening his ears and tightly pinning them to his skull, you must ensure you give him enough attention and talk to him in a soothing voice to reassure him and help him calm down.